 Setting up a trust doesn’t need to be complicated or costly, and the ongoing management of a trust can be fairly straightforward.

-If you’d like to chat about making a family trust, please contact reception to make an appointment.
+If you’d like to chat about making a family trust, please contact reception.

 This article is brief and general in nature.
 You should not treat this article as legal advice and should seek professional advice before taking any action in relation to the matters dealt with in this article.
 Armstrong Murray accepts no liability for losses suffered by any person or organisation who may rely directly or indirectly on this article.